 Physical inspection is carried out under very strict security conditions.
 The entire procedure is documented and monitored electronically.

 As part of our enhanced security measures, Prague Airport security staff perform detection checks inside selected listed pieces of baggage.
 Some baggage will be opened and physically inspected during this process.
 This procedure is in place to prevent the carrying of explosives into the cargo compartments of aircraft.
 Prague Airport carries out the procedure in compliance with valid EU legislation.

-In order to prevent any damage to your baggage that may happen during these detection checks, please use luggage with TSA locks (they have a red diamond mark), padlocks or protective film.
+In order to prevent any damage to your baggage that may happen during these detection checks, please use luggage with TSA locks (they have a red diamond mark), or with Safe Skies locks (they have a burning torch symbol mark), padlocks or protective film.

-When opening certain types of luggage locks (an integrated lock without a TSA-compatible marking with a red diamond), your baggage may be damaged, and it may not be possible to close and lock it again.
+When opening certain types of luggage locks (integrated lock other than TSA or Safe Skies), your baggage may be damaged, and it may not be possible to close and lock it again.
 In such cases, your baggage will be wrapped with a protective film and luggage straps with Prague Airport logos.